spacefall/github-action-docker-build/README.md

     - uses: btmc/github-action-docker-build@v1
 ```

-Generates an image on any commit to main branch or any tag.
+Generates an image on any commit to the `main` branch or tagged with any tag.